json-schema-org/referencing/draft-handrews-jri.md

 The passive nature of location behavior makes it particularly suitable to be defined directly by context specifications, as noted in {{context-loc}}.
 However, not all uses of JRI involve a context specification.

-JRI reserves the `$defs` keyword in order to make no-automatic-action location behavior available within the `$`-prefixed namespace.
+JRI reserves the `"$defs"` keyword in order to make no-automatic-action location behavior available within the `"$"`-prefixed namespace.
 This keyword also enables safe interoperable bundling by standalone tools as described in {{bundling-interop}}.[^70]

-[^70]: It's also possible to bundle documents that do not use `$defs` into a document that does, and can therefore be un-bundled by a generic bundling tool.
+[^70]: It's also possible to bundle documents that do not use `"$defs"` into a document that does, and can therefore be un-bundled by a generic bundling tool.
 I'm not sure of the best way to talk about that, as I did not want to get into defining a bundling media type.

-#### `$defs`
+#### `"$defs"`

-The value of the `$defs` property MUST be an object, which MUST have objects as the values of all of its properties.
+The value of the `"$defs"` property MUST be an object, which MUST have objects as the values of all of its properties.
 JRI keywords MUST be allowed in these objects.
-Aside from their use in JSON Pointers or similar structural identifiers, the property names within the `$defs` object MUST NOT be considered to impose specific semantics to the property values.
+Aside from their use in JSON Pointers or similar structural identifiers, the property names within the `"$defs"` object MUST NOT be considered to impose specific semantics to the property values.

 ### Referencing

 JRI reference usage has two components: resolving the reference target and interpreting its semantics.
 JRI offers several keywords for determining a reference target.
 Once determined, regardless of which keywords are used, the possible semantics are as described in {{ref-semantics}}.

-#### `$ref`
+#### `"$ref"`

-The value of the `$ref` property MUST be a string, and MUST be a valid IRI-reference as defined by {{!RFC3987, Section 2.2}}.
+The value of the `"$ref"` property MUST be a string, and MUST be a valid IRI-reference as defined by {{!RFC3987, Section 2.2}}.
 The IRI produced by resolving this IRI-reference against the current base IRI identifies the reference target.

 By default, the reference target MAY be assumed to be of whatever media type would otherwise be present inline, and fragments MAY be evaluated accordingly.
 Context specifications MAY set other requirements regarding the nature of reference targets but MUST NOT expect these requirements to be interoperable with standalone JRI implementations.

-#### `$extRef`
+#### `"$extRef"`

-To avoid overloading the behavior of `$ref` or relying on non-interoperable context-specific behavior, `$extRef` (for "extensible reference") allows specifying additional metadata as well as alternative mechanisms for secondary resource identification.[^90]
+To avoid overloading the behavior of `"$ref"` or relying on non-interoperable context-specific behavior, `"$extRef"` (for "extensible reference") allows specifying additional metadata as well as alternative mechanisms for secondary resource identification.[^90]

 [^90]: It is not yet clear how this should work, or how many meta-data sub-keywords should be defined in this specification.
 I have asked the AsyncAPI team some clarifying questions.
 An object value in which an IRI (without fragment) is provided in one member, and a (non-fragment) JSON Pointer or other fragment-substitute is provided in another would seem to solve some problems.
 However, there is also a need to set a per-reference media type, and such a media type might have a fragment syntax.
 We also don't want it to be easy to define both a fragment and a fragment alternative in the same reference, as the result of that would be unintuitive at best.